GIGCymru/NHSWales-fhir-profiles/guides/Wales-FHIR-Implementation-Guide-v1.1.0/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-RecordingSetting.page.md

 <div class="warning"><span class="ImplementWarn"></span></div>

 ## {{page-title}}
-An extension to capture the patients religion.
+An extension to record the care setting.

 ### Purpose
 This extension is a clinical observation use case to record the care setting in which an observation was recorded in.